-NORD gratefully acknowledges the Centers for Disease Control and Prevention, Division of Vector-Borne Infectious Diseases, for assistance in the preparation of this report.
+NORD gratefully acknowledges the Centers for Disease Control and Prevention, Division of Vector-Borne Diseases, for assistance in the preparation of this report.

 The symptoms of tularemia vary greatly among affected individuals.
 Some individuals may have no apparent symptoms (asymptomatic); others can develop serious complications affecting several organ systems with potentially life-threatening complications.
-After infection, the period of time it takes symptoms to appear (incubation period) is usually three to five days, but may take as long as two to three weeks.
+After infection, the period of time it takes symptoms to appear (incubation period) is usually three to five days, but may take as long as two weeks.

 Most cases of tularemia begin with rapid onset of nonspecific, flu-like symptoms including fever, chills, headaches, muscle pain (myalgia), joint pain (arthralgia), loss of appetite, and a general feeling of ill health (malaise).

 Additional symptoms may occur depending upon how a person is infected.
 Infection through skin (e.g., tick bite or handling of infectious matter) may result in an ulcer or rash on the skin at the point of infection and swollen, painful lymph nodes (lymphadenopathy).
 These cases may be referred to as ulceroglandular tularemia.
 In some cases, individuals will have lymphadenopathy without any skin symptoms.
 These cases are referred to as glandular tularemia.
-Ulceroglandular and glandular tularemia account for more than 75 percent of cases.
+Ulceroglandular and glandular tularemia account for more than 75 percent.

 Tularemia can also affect the eyes resulting in inflammation of the delicate membrane that lines the eyes (conjunctiva), a condition called conjunctivitis.
 Conjunctivitis can cause pain, redness, and itching of the eyes.
 Nearby lymph nodes may be swollen and painful.
 These cases are referred to oculoglandular tularemia.